Trade directory · Rock Springs metro · Wyoming

 Licensing Requirements

-Wyoming requires state electrical license through Department of Fire Prevention and Electrical Safety.
+Wyoming requires Master Electrician license through Department of Fire Prevention and Electrical Safety.
+Must pass state exam, have 8 years experience or 4 years with apprenticeship completion, submit application with $100 fee.
 Journeyman license requires 4 years experience or apprenticeship completion plus state exam.
-Master electrician requires additional 2 years experience and separate exam.
-Licenses renewed annually by December 31st.
+Licenses renew annually with continuing education requirements.

 §2